-Prepositions are the helping words that use the nouns or pronouns with the other words in a sentence.
-If we talk about the types of preposition, then without their involvement, sentences are not clear.
+Prepositions are the helping words that use nouns or pronouns with the other words in a sentence.
+If we talk about the types of prepositions, then without their involvement, sentences are not clear.
 You can’t understand the sentence by using proper prepositions.

-Just take some examples of the preposition, The milk the jar is hot.
+Just take some examples of the preposition, The milk in the jar is hot.